Zinosine Tablets

 Jpn Pharm Ther 1997;25(5):1403-42

-Protective effect of Zinc Carnosine along with NSAIDs
+Protective effect of Zinc Carnosine along with Nsaids

 In a double‐blind, randomised, crossover, placebo controlled trial, 5 days of treatment with indomethacin caused a threefold rise in gut permeability.
 In contrast, when participants received Zinc Carnosine , this prevented the rise in gut permeability caused by indomethacin, strongly suggesting a gastrointestinal protective effect.